 Profession:

-| Farmer, Justice of the peace, Virginia House of Burgesses, Continental Congress, First US Senator for Virginia |
+Member of the Virginia House of Burgesses, Elected to Continental Congress, Member of Virginia Senate

 Home: